 Posing in his studio in Mill Valley, California, c.
 1928.

-Tilden Daken (also known as Tilden Dakin; see Signature Styles), landscape artist and adventurer, painted scenes from the highest peaks to the depths of the Pacific Ocean.
-He painted mostly en plein air directly from nature to capture the atmospheric light of the day–the grandeur of the High Sierra, the splendor of the California redwoods, the rolling hills of Marin and Sonoma counties, and the Channel Islands and Southern California.
-Though considered primarily a California artist, he also painted in Alaska, Oregon, Mexico, Baja California, Hawaii and the East Coast.
-He captured the imagainations of collectors with his underwater scenes, painted while submerged beneath the sea in a custom-built diving bell.
+Tilden Daken (also known as Tilden Dakin; see Signature Styles) was a California Impressionist active during the first three decades of the 20th century.
+He painted scenes from the highest peaks to the depths of the Pacific Ocean, mostly en plein air, directly from nature to capture the atmospheric light of the day–the grandeur of the High Sierra, the splendor of the California redwoods, the rolling hills of Marin and Sonoma counties, and the Channel Islands and Southern California.
+He also painted in Alaska, Oregon, Mexico, Baja California, Hawaii and the East Coast, and captured imaginations with his underwater scenes painted while submerged beneath the sea in a custom-built diving bell.
 Mostly self-taught, he was a prolific artist, with more than 4000 paintings to his credit.
-His works are held by at least five museums.
-He is referenced in at least 15 books.
+His works are held by at least seven museums, he is referenced in more than two-dozen books, and he was captured on film by at least three Hollywood directors.

 Tilden Daken painting in a field near Bootjack, CA in 1931.
 Admirers are his wife Florence (right) and her sister Cora.